CadQuery/cadquery/doc/fileformat.rst

 If you are using cadquery as a library, there are no constraints.

-If you are using cadquery scripts inside of a caduquer execution environment, like `The CadQuery Freecad Module <https://github.com/jmwright/cadquery-freecad-module>`_ or `parametricParts.com <https://www.parametricparts.com>`_, there are a few conventions you need to be aware of:
+If you are using cadquery scripts inside of a cadquery execution environment, like `The CadQuery Freecad Module <https://github.com/jmwright/cadquery-freecad-module>`_ or `parametricParts.com <https://www.parametricparts.com>`_, there are a few conventions you need to be aware of:

   * cadquery is already imported as 'cq'
   * to return an object to the container, you need to call the build_object() method.

-See the
 Each script generally has three sections:

- * Variable Assignments
+ * Variable Assignments and metadata definitions
  * cadquery and other python code
  * object exports, via the export_object() function